bburciaga/redux-map-tracker/src/state/actions/README.md

 > The purpose is to clear the recorded positions in the case that we
 > want to record a new set of positions.

-If the request triggers the DENY action the following actions will be
+If the REQUEST triggers the DENY action the following actions will be
 dispatched:
     - `RECORDED_POSITION_CLEAR_DATA_SUCCESS`
     - `RECORDED_POSITION_CLEAR_DATA_FAIL`